-Home (not EU) students, except those on the first year of the two-year Mathematics programme, are eligible to apply for a Maintenance Loan, if required, of up to £5,555 (if living away from home and outside of London) to cover general living costs.
+UK students only (except those on SKE courses) are eligible to apply for a Maintenance Loan, if required, of up to £5,555 (if living away from home and outside of London) to cover general living costs.

-Home and EU ITE students may be eligible for a training bursary of up to £20,000 from the National College for Teaching and Leadership or up to £25,000 as a scholarship from various NCTL-related organisations.
-Details will be sent to you in the Summer, prior to the start of your course.
+UK and EU ITE students may be eligible for a training bursary of up to £20,000 from the National College for Teaching and Leadership or up to £25,000 as a scholarship from various NCTL-related organisations.
+Students on a SKE course may be eligible for a bursary of up to £7,200.
+Full details will be sent to you in the Summer, immediately prior to the start of your course.

-If you are eligible, the University will pay the bursary to you on a monthly basis during your course, from the end of September until you complete your studies.
+If you are eligible, the University will pay the bursary to you on a monthly basis during your course.
 It will not be subject to income tax.

 Please note that for 2014/15, PE will no longer be an eligible subject for a bursary.

 The National College for Teaching and Leadership provide comprehensive details of the scheme.

 Hockerill Educational Foundation grants

 The Hockerill Educational Foundation invites applications for grants (usually worth £500 - £1000 per year) to teacher training students who have particular financial difficulties.

 Students training to teach Religious Education are their highest priority, but they can also help students in other areas, particularly primary education students.
 If you think you may be eligible, you should apply now for a grant for the academic year 2014-15.
 Applications received by 31 March 2014 have priority, but they will consider applications received during April/May if funds are available.
 The final deadline is 31 May 2014.

 To request an application form and guidance email: firstname.lastname@example.org.